 \subsection{Time-lapse image acquisition}\label{time-lapse-image-acquisition}}

 Our approach is intended for digital time-lapse images of alpine landscapes.
-In this study, we demonstrated it with time-lapse images of a Japanese alpine region owned by the National Institute for Environmental Studies, Japan (NIES).
-All the images are publically available on NIES' webpage (\url{https://db.cger.nies.go.jp/gem/ja/mountain/statWeusedtml?id=2}).
-In 2010, NIES installed the digital time-lapse camera (EOS 5D MK2, Canon Inc., 21 M pixels) on a mountain lodge Murodo-sanso (about 2450 m a.s.l., above the forest limit), located at the foot of Mt.
-Tateyama (3015 m a.s.l.), in the Nothern Japanese Alps (Fig. \ref{fig:map}).
-The area is designated as a restricted zone within Chubusangaku National Park.
-The images were taken hourly, from 6 a.m. to 7 p.m. in JPEG format.
+In this study, we demonstrated the approach using time-lapse images of a Japanese alpine region owned by the National Institute for Environmental Studies, Japan (NIES).
+All images are publicly available on the NIES webpage (\url{https://db.cger.nies.go.jp/gem/ja/mountain/statWeusedtml?id=2}).
+In 2010, NIES installed a digital time-lapse camera (EOS 5D MK2, Canon Inc., 21 M pixels) at a mountain lodge (Murodo-sanso; approximately 2450 m a.s.l. and above the forest limit), located at the foot of Mt.
+Tateyama (3015 m a.s.l.), in the northern Japanese Alps (Fig. \ref{fig:map}).
+The area is designated as a restricted zone within the Chubusangaku National Park.
+The images were taken hourly, from 6 a.m. to 7 p.m., in JPEG format.
 The camera's field of view (FoV) includes Mt.
-Tateyama, which ranges from about 2350 m a.s.l. to 3015 m a.s.l. in elevation.
-The pixel size on the ground was about 0.5 m at the ridge, about 1 km from the camera.
-The area has a complex mosaic-like vegetation structure because of its topography and climate, including rocks, cliffs, curls, moraines, and heavy snow in the winter.
-From April to November, the camera observed the snowmelt and seasonal phenology of evergreen (e.g., \emph{Pinus pumila}) and deciduous (\emph{Sorbus} sp., \emph{Acer tschonoskii}) dwarf trees, dwarf bamboos (e.g., \emph{Sasa kurilensis}), and alpine shrubs and herbaceous plants (e.g., \emph{Vaccinium ovalifolium}, \emph{Geum pentapetalum}, \emph{Nephrophyllidium crista-galli}).
+Tateyama, which ranges from approximately 2350–3015 m a.s.l. in elevation.
+The pixel size on the ground was approximately 0.5 m at the ridge, approximately 1 km from the camera.
+The area has a complex mosaic-like vegetation structure because of its topography and climate, including rocks, cliffs, curls, moraines, and heavy winter snow.
+From April–November, the camera recorded the snowmelt and seasonal phenology of evergreen (e.g., \emph{Pinus pumila}) and deciduous (\emph{Sorbus} sp., \emph{Acer tschonoskii}) dwarf trees, dwarf bamboos (e.g., \emph{Sasa kurilensis}), alpine shrubs, and herbaceous plants (e.g., \emph{Vaccinium ovalifolium}, \emph{Geum pentapetalum}, and \emph{Nephrophyllidium crista-galli}).

 \begin{figure}